-Chocolate contains the chemical compounds caffeine and theobromine, which are part of the methylxanthine chemical group.
+If you’ve wondered can cats eat chocolate, know that chocolate contains the chemical compounds caffeine and theobromine, which are part of the methylxanthine chemical group.
 These particular compounds are not harmful to humans, but can cause significant medical problems for your feline friends.
 Theobromine affects your cat in four different ways:

 - acts as a stimulant, which increases heart rate,

 - acts as a diuretic, causing increased loss of body fluids,

 - causes gastrointestinal upset, and

 Caffeine and theobromine are in all types of chocolate, but at different concentrations.
 Darker, purer chocolates have higher concentrations of toxic methylxanthines than milk or white chocolate.
 Depending on the type of chocolate and the amount consumed, reactions can range from mild to severe, and can even be life-threatening.